ohanome/kulana-legacy/README.md

   --check-env               - Validates that all environment configurations are setup

 Examples
-  kulana https://ohano.me               - To get the HTTP status and the response time of https://ohano.me kulana https://ohano.me --loop        - Same as above, but the request will be sent every second until the program will be stopped kulana https://ohano.me --loop -f     - Will result in an error message since you can't follow redirects in a loop (yet)
+  kulana status https://ohano.me               - To get the HTTP status and the response time of https://ohano.me kulana status https://ohano.me --loop        - Same as above, but the request will be sent every second until the program will be stopped kulana status https://ohano.me --loop -f     - Will result in an error message since you can't follow redirects in a loop (yet)
 ```

 #### Output format